chockenberry/MarkdownAttributedString/README.md

 ## What?

 This project is an Objective-C category that generates rich text by reading Markdown as the source code.
 It also allows you to write Markdown using attributed strings.
+The code only processes link and emphasis span elements in Markdown.
+There is experimental support for code spans.

+There is no support for Markdown block elements such as headers and lists, although care taken to leave those elements alone.
+In theory it would be possible to achieve something reasonable using paragraph styles, but I'm not convinced there's a need for these elements and the added complexity they would bring.

-Objective-C was chosen for this project because it is extending code written in the same language.
+The code is written in Objective-C because it is extending code written in the same language.
 It was a more natural fit.

 Swift is fully supported.
 You'll find sample apps in both languages for macOS ([AppKit/Objective-C](AppKit/SampleApp)) and iOS ([UIKit/Objective-C](UIKit/SampleApp) and [UIKit/Swift](UIKit/SwiftSampleApp))).